PxslGames/lunar./README.md

 # lunar. - A Free Mod Menu

+# this menu is one that i made like AGES ago, so is probably kinda skidded and will be detected and bad. still has a nice design and theme though

 **lunar** is a free mod menu created for fun by a solo developer, **Pxsl**.
 It features a variety of mods, each designed to enhance gameplay in different ways.
 Keep reading to discover more about lunar’s features, pricing, and how you can download it (soon)!

 ## Navigation